Stop Violence Against Women: From (A)wareness to (Z)ero Victims Blaming

 • Victims of domestic violence and women at risk to domestic violence;

 • Health care professionals (primary health care level doctors and gynecologists);

 Project partners: Human Rights Monitoring Institute, Centre for Equality Advancement, social advertising agency Nomoshiti and Lithuanian Medical Association (associated partner).

-Co-funded by the Justice Programme of the European Union and by Global Fund for Women (programme “Voices Against violence GBC Global Initiative: Addressing Gender-Based Violence in Central and Eastern Europe”)
+Project is partially funded by European Union, Rights, Equality and Citizenship Programme and by Global Fund for Women (programme “Voices Against violence GBC Global Initiative: Addressing Gender-Based Violence in Central and Eastern Europe”)

 Boys in Care – strengthening boys to pursue care occupations (BiC)